ProSource | 9/12/2015 | Expert Advice

 Countertops and backsplash will be installed after the paint is dry.
 New appliances will be positioned next.
 Plumbing and lighting will be the last elements to be installed.

 Be sure to check each phase along the way, to ensure that the products and the installation are completed to your exact specifications before final payment is made.
+Also, you and/or your trade pro member can upload progress photos to your project center for looking back at how far you've come.

 Planning a home remodeling project is a great deal of work, and can take a toll on a busy household, but if you’ve got a plan in place to guide you through each phase, you’ll get through it that much more smoothly.